jdrets/react-native_ts-boilerplate/README.md

-# React Native - Boilerplate
+# React Native with Expo - Boilerplate
 Simple boilerplate for start a new project without problems.

 ## Stack: